Kotlin/kotlinx.serialization/docs/json.md

 }
 ```

-Now it can be used to read flattened JSON details as `UnknownProject`.
+Now it can be used to read flattened JSON details as `UnknownProject`:

 ```kotlin
 fun main() {